ibexa/documentation-developer/docs/release_notes/ez_platform_v1.7.0_lts.md

 LTS Info

-eZ Platform Enterprise Edition v1.7.0 is the first version of the 2017 Long Term Support ("LTS") release which will be maintained and supported until December 2019.
+eZ Platform Enterprise Edition v1.7.0 is the first version of the 2017 Long Term Support ("LTS") release which is maintained and supported until December 2019.

 As of v1.7.0, PHP requirements have been updated to remove PHP 5.5, leaving PHP 5.6 and 7.0 as supported PHP versions.